ulfschneider/ulf.website/content/posts/reading/2020-08-05-better-web-typography.md

 title: Better Web Typography
 refer: Online course about web typography by Matej Latin
 ---
 [Matej´s](https://matejlatin.co.uk) course on [Better Web Typography](https://betterwebtype.com) is structured into seven parts which will be mailed to you, once you subscribed to the course.
-Matej is passionate about his topic and putting great care into the details.
+Matej is passionate about his topic and he is putting great care into the details.
 What I liked especially about the course are the references to articles, tools, and books for further exploration.
+I found some interesting new things!
 The parts of the course are:

 [[toc]]